c4cs/c4cs.github.io/_commands/basics/echo.md

 echo
 --

 `echo` is used to output whatever it is given into stdout.
-Often useful see the value of environmental variables.
+Often useful see the value of environment variables.

 ~~~ bash
 $ echo "Hello World!"